CancerAidDev/technical-task-1/README.md

 ### Step 4 - Your choice

-You now should be a bit more comfortable with the setup in this repo, so this task is to add something of your choice.
+You now should be a bit more comfortable with the setup in this repo, so this task is to add something of your choice - maybe another field, more validation (like a password complexity requirement) or something else ...